 Transition into secondary education

-At 11 or 13 years a young person moves into secondary or upper school.
+At 11 or 13 years old a young person moves into secondary or upper school.
 The type of school your child attends depends on where they live in Somerset.

-The experience of starting a new school, just like starting a new job, can be an anxious time.
-Adapting to the change of environment, new routine and new people are all factors that can make us feel stressed and for young people there is the added uncertainty of making new friends and maybe leaving some behind.
+The experience of starting a new school can be an anxious time.
+Adapting to the change of environment, new routine and new people are all factors that can make us feel stressed.
+For young people there is the added uncertainty of making new friends and maybe leaving some behind.

-Supporting Me In Learning and Education (SMILE) Transitions and Changes leaflets below have been co-produced by young people, parent carers and professionals.
+Supporting Me in Learning and Education (SMILE) Transitions and Changes leaflets below have been co-produced by young people, parent carers and professionals.

 A document co-produced to offer support to young people, their families and those working with them.

 A successful transition